carpentries/instructor-training/_extras/checkout.md

 Pick one of the lessons from the list given later in this section and submit a *small* change.

-Note that you may submit a change to a Data Carpentry lesson when qualifying as a Software Carpentry instructor: the goal is to be sure you are familiar with the process.
+**Note** that you must submit a change to a Software Carpentry lesson when qualifying as a Software Carpentry instructor.
+Likewise, you must submit a change to a Data Carpentry lesson when qualifying as a Data Carpentry instructor.
+Insturctors seeking dual certification should submit two changes, one to each repo.
+The goal is to be sure you are familiar with the process and the materials.

 Your change can be a new exercise or diagram, or an improvement to one or more of the lesson's learning objectives.